 The Ship Tavern is one of London's oldest pubs.
-Positioned down a side alley, it is many people's 'secret' place for a quiet drink but I'll let you in on the secret as this is a great place for a pint or to have lunch or dinner.
+Positioned down a side alley, it is many people's 'secret' place for a quiet drink, and is also a great place to have lunch or dinner.

 As well as being a public house, The Ship Tavern has served many purposes in its lifetime.
 During the 16th century King Henry VIII broke away from the Catholic church and started the English Reformation.
 When the Church of England was created, Catholicism became against the law.
 The Ship Tavern was established in 1549 and was used to hold secret Catholic services and to hide and protect Catholic priests.

-The Ship Tavern is down a side alley, just off the corner of Kingsway and Holborn, so behind Holborn tube station.
-It's close to Lincoln's Inn Fields where there's the Sir John Soane's Museum, Hunterian Museum and the 'Old Curiosity Shop'.
+The Ship Tavern is down a side alley, just off the corner of Kingsway and Holborn behind Holborn tube station.
+It's close to Lincoln's Inn Fields where there's the Sir John Soane's Museum, Hunterian Museum, and the 'Old Curiosity Shop'.

 It's close to Covent Garden and London's West End theatres making it a good choice for a pre-theatre meal.

-While there's a bar downstairs, the first floor 'Oak Room' has a separate entrance to get you straight upstairs to this cosy dining room with a roaring fire.
+While there's a bar downstairs, the first floor 'Oak Room' has a separate entrance to get you straight upstairs to this cozy dining room with a roaring fire.

-Dark mahogany walls, antique paintings and candle light give the room a 'Dickensian' feel making it popular with couples, yet they can also accommodate larger groups.
-The low lighting certainly adds to the intimate atmosphere making it feel as if you have found a real hidden gem.
+Dark mahogany walls, antique paintings, and candlelight give the room a 'Dickensian' feel, making it popular with couples, though they can also accommodate larger groups.
+The low lighting certainly adds to the intimate atmosphere, making it feel as if you have found a real hidden gem.

 The menu is all about traditional British classics and there's a daily specials blackboard too.
 The meals are rich and portions are hearty and filling.
 A pub that doesn't serve decent food these days simply won't survive in London.

-Prices seem slightly high if you're having lunch but seem spot on if you're having dinner (same menu, it's just a matter of perspective).
+Prices seem slightly high if you're having lunch but spot on for dinner.

-Sunday lunch is very popular so definitely book ahead.
-And there is live jazz in the bar on Sundays from 4.30pm to 7pm.
+Sunday lunch is very popular, so definitely book ahead.
+There is live jazz in the bar on Sundays from 4.30pm to 7.00pm.

-The Ship Tavern is a good-looking, traditional 'boozer' (pub) from the outside and inside the bar.
-There's stripped oak floors and more booth seating for that cosy atmosphere.
+The Ship Tavern is a good-looking, traditional pub.
+There are stripped oak floors and plenty of booth seating for that cozy atmosphere.